Best For List

 Professional pizzerias rarely use a single cheese.
 Blending two or three cheeses gives you better flavor, browning, and texture than any single cheese alone.

-• Classic New York blend: 80% low-moisture mozzarella, 20% aged provolone for sharper flavor and better browning
+• Classic New York blend - 80% low-moisture mozzarella, 20% aged provolone for sharper flavor and better browning

-• Neapolitan finish: fior di latte as base, torn burrata and grated Pecorino Romano after baking
+• Neapolitan finish - fior di latte as base, torn burrata and grated Pecorino Romano after baking

 The key ratio to remember: use a high-melt, mild cheese as your base (70-80%) and a stronger-flavored cheese as your accent (20-30%).
 This gives you structural melt from the base and flavor depth from the accent.

-Ricotta is a special case.
-It does not melt into a sheet.
 Instead, dollop small spoonfuls across the pie.
 They heat through and add creamy contrast to the melted cheese around them.

 What Makes a Good Pizza Cheese